schmaustech/nat-firewall/README.md

 round-trip min/avg/max/stddev = 2.946/2.946/2.946/nan ms
 ~~~

-Finally if we curl the OpenShift console from my Mac we can see we also get a 200 response so the console is accessible from outside of the private network OpenShift is installed on.
+Finally, if we curl the OpenShift console from my Mac, we can see we also get a 200 response, so the console is accessible from outside the private network OpenShift is installed on.

 ~~~bash
 % curl -k -I https://console-openshift-console.apps.adlink.schmaustech.com